SpaceagencyArchitects/groundcontrol/content/notes/1_Documentation Codex/1a_Principles/Documentation Storyboard.md

 Naming conventions are consistent throughout the set.
 In the general storyboard, sheets of details (a scale larger than **1:20**) are only numbered and inserted into the set.

+The starting point for the storyboard of every project is the default layout set in the current ArchiCAD template.
+Depending on the size of the project, the storyboard can use the Classic or Alphabet numbering system.
 # Planning

 Plan the documentation process